mercadona/rele/CONTRIBUTING.md

 ## Code

+We ask that you start a discussion before attempting to make a code contribution.
+For feature requests, issues, bugs, etc. please
+[create an issue via Github](https://github.com/mercadona/rele/issues/new) where we can all discuss the contribution to the project.

-We ask that you *start a discussion* before attempting to make a contribution.
-It is always best to have community input before proposing changes that may be rejected.
+It is always best to have community input before proposing changes that may later be rejected.

 ### Pull Requests